 City Ballet and Netherlands Dance Theatre.
 Maria had the opportunity to

 travel to Guatemala to perform in the 76th Annual International Choreographers Showcase

 with dancers from around the world.
-After

-and Fernando Rodriguez.
-As an alumna of Springfield Ballet, Maria is
+Aaron-Carmon, Penny Saunders and Fernando Rodriguez.
+As an alumna of

-foundation of her dancing.
+ballet school that shaped the foundation of her dancing.
 She is thrilled

 to share all she has learned and help the future stars of the dance world grow